tallglassof-milkjake/company_employee_tracker/README.md

 ### Installation

+Copy the application onto your local machine.
+Go to package.json and enter root password for your local database instance.
+Open the schema 'employee_db.sql' in workbench (or your prefered system) and run the database.
+Then open the seeds.sql and run to populate the database.
-Copy the application onto your local machine and on the command line, run npm install inquirer, npm install mysql and npm install console.table.
+Then, in the command line, run npm install inquirer, npm install mysql and npm install console.table.
+Start the Application via 'node app.js'

 ### Constributions